vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 {% highlight c++ %}
 fmt::format_int f(42);
-// The result can be converted to std::string using s.str() or
+// The result can be converted to std::string using f.str() or
-// accessed as a C string using s.c_str(). auto s = f.c_str(); // s == "42"
+// accessed as a C string using f.c_str(). auto s = f.c_str(); // s == "42"
 {% endhighlight %}